remnawave/panel/docs/use/templates.md

 You probably noticed that when we opened our subscription URL in a browser, we saw a human-readable webpage.
 But when we added the same URL to a client app, it imported without any issues.

-This happens because Remnawave automatically detects which client application is making the subscription request:
+This happens because Remnawave automatically detects who is accessing the URL:

 When opened from a browser, Remnawave recognizes it and serves the webpage.